mkotsovoulou/ods6001a/assignments/assignment7/README.md

 The API documentation can be found at: https://dummyjson.com/docs/products

-Produce an formatted output like the following:
+Produce an formatted output like the following in a text file called 'stats.txt':
 ```
 CATEGORY           MOST EXPENSIVE PRODUCT           PRICE   CAT STOCK
 ----------------   -------------------------------  -----   ---------